 You arrive to a new country only to discover that beautiful local women seem to pay much more attention to you than back home.
 One of them invites you out to a nightclub or bar.
 However after a wild night, the woman disappears and you are forced to pay an overpriced bill or worse, you are drugged and robbed.
 This is very simple to avoid.
 Don't let your sexual urges cloud your brain.
 Just don't fall for it.

 It is exceedingly hard to avoid being scammed when travelling, especially in foreign nations with other languages.
-But the best thing is to always be exceedingly suspicious of any offers of help, goods, tricks and tips from strangers, especially locals.
+But the best thing is to always be exceedingly suspicious of any offers of help, goods, tricks and tips from strangers and come-ons from good looking women.
 Sure, many locals are genuine, but it's far better to be cautious and keep your money and goods, than be cleaned out by unscrupulous scammers.
 These days with the Internet available on smartphones, a traveller can instantly check things out.

 The best thing is to get an inexpensive local voice and data SIM to use in your smartphone for the duration of your stay in a foreign country.
 That way, you can phone or use any of the secure communications apps such as Facetime, WhatsApp or Telegram to contact your travelling friends.
 Only use WiFi hotspots if you are sure that they are legitimate and even so, use a VPN to encrypt your operations.